 I first became introduced to carpooling when I was in Germany.
 Help-exchanging at the home of a teacher in Hamburg for a week, I then had to make my way to a village in the Rhineland-Palatinate.
 As I searched for trains on my host’s laptop one evening, she suggested I try ‘Mitfahrgelegenheit’.
 I looked at her blankly.
 Advertising lifts was something that I hadn’t even heard of in my own country – hitch-hiking yes, but not organised car share.
 My host proceeded to show me a website where drivers offered space in their car to travellers heading in the same direction, in return for a contribution towards fuel costs.
 Drivers were asked to state details including whether or not they smoked, the make of their car, their mobile number and a copy of ID.
 I was open-minded about travelling with a man, however my host, perhaps feeling responsible for my welfare, was insistent that I travel with a female.
 We soon found a lady heading in the same direction as me.

-At this time my German was pretty minimal.
-I began writing an email to this lady, in which essentially only the first and last couple of sentences were written in German.
-Her reply was written in good English.
-(It ended with the line: “I’m sorry, I know that my English is not good.
-I hope you can understand me.”)
+At this time, my German vocab was pretty minimal.
+Only a couple of sentences in my email to the lady were written in German.
+Her reply was written in good English, but it still ended with the line: “I’m sorry, I know that my English is not good.
+I hope you can understand me.”
 The lady asked for 27 Euros for this journey – about 50 Euros less than what a train would have cost.
 She gave me her vehicle registration number and asked to meet outside Hamburg’s Hauptbahnhof.

 On a rainy Wednesday morning, I made my way to the parking lot outside the main station.
 I was quite excited for this new experience, but a little nervous too.
 What if the lady didn’t show up?
 What if she was a terrible driver?
 What if her car broke down and we were left stranded somewhere on the autobahn?
 What I didn’t worry about however was whether she would turn out to be different from her profile.
 The media will often feature horror stories of women being kidnapped by strangers posing as someone else, but I’ve had enough positive experiences to have faith in the kindness of strangers.

-The street was bustling with chanting protesters.
+The street was bustling with chanting crowds.
 Police officers in smart blue uniforms formed barricades as they came closer to the station.
-I approached one officer to ask him what was going on and was told that it was a protest against a neo-Nazi demonstration.
+I approached one officer to ask him what was going on and was told that it was a political protest.

-Whilst I didn’t have much luck with this myself on this occasion, ride-sharing provides an opportunity to make interesting contacts, and the act of doing a favour for a stranger is a nice, refreshing prospect.
-As much as I like to joke about how suspicious the guy in the car seemed, carpooling is an experience which reinforces that strangers are not to be fundamentally suspected or feared.
-I also wanted to mention the neo-Nazi demonstrations to highlight the importance of not letting hate fuel hate, and not letting the actions of a few people influence your opinion about an entire nation collectively.
+While I didn’t have much luck with this myself on this occasion, ride-sharing provides an opportunity to make interesting contacts, and the act of doing a favour for a stranger is a nice, refreshing prospect.
+As much as I joke about the guy in the car, carpooling is an experience which reinforces that strangers are not to be fundamentally suspected or feared.

 I would definitely consider using carpooling on future travels around Europe, and I’d hope other travellers would too.
 Something that can be regarded in this technological age as the modern version of hitch-hiking, carpooling is cheap, convenient and certified.
 Maybe just bring an air freshener with you as an advance gesture of gratitude…